JuliaBooks/Books.jl/docs/contents/demo.md

 ```

 at the aforementioned path so that it can be included by Pandoc.
+While doing this, it is expected that you also have the browser open and a server running, see @sec:getting-started.
+That way, the page is immediately updated when you run `gen`.

 Note that it doesn't matter where you define the function `julia_version`, as long as it is in your module.
 To save yourself some typing, and to allow yourself to get some coffee while Julia gets up to speed, you can start Julia for some package `Foo` with